Sofia Gubaidulina: Early life

-Gubaidulina was born on 24 October 1931 in Chistopol, Tatar Autonomous Soviet Socialist Republic (now the Republic of Tatarstan), Russian SFSR, to a Volga Tatar father and a mother of Polish-Jewish descent.
-Her father, Asgat Masgudovich Gubaidulin, was a surveyor and engineer and her mother, Fedosiya Fyodorovna (née Yelkhova), was a teacher.
+Sofia Asgatovna Gubaidulina was born on 24 October 1931 in Chistopol, a town in Tatar ASSR, Russian SFSR, Soviet Union.
+Her father, Asgat Masgudovich Gubaidulin, was a surveyor and engineer of Volga Tatar origin, while her mother, Fedosiya Fyodorovna, was a teacher of Polish-Jewish descent.

-After discovering music at the age of 5, Gubaidulina learned to play on a small grand piano and immersed herself in ideas of composition.
-While studying at the Children's Music School with Ruvim Poliakov, Gubaidulina discovered spiritual ideas in the works of composers such as Bach, Mozart, and Beethoven.
+After discovering music at the age of five, Gubaidulina learned to play on a small grand piano and immersed herself in ideas of composition.
+While studying at the Children's Music School with Ruvim Poliakov, she discovered spiritual ideas in the works of composers such as Bach, Mozart, and Beethoven.
 She quickly learned to keep her spiritual interests secret from her parents and other adults since the Soviet Union was hostile to religion.
-These early experiences with music and spiritual ideas led her to treat these two domains of thought as conceptually similar and explains her later striving to write music expressing and exploring spiritually based concepts.
+These early experiences with music and spiritual ideas led Gubaidulina to treat these two domains of thought as conceptually similar and explains her later striving to write music expressing and exploring spiritually based concepts.